damienlkj/damienlkj.github.io/_posts/2023-06-25-undergrad.md

 I am immensely grateful to numerous professors, mentors and peers for guiding me in various ways throughout the course of this journey.
 I am also grateful to be part of the [Engineering Scholars Programme](https://cde.nus.edu.sg/escholars/) for granting me the scholarship and pushing me to complete my undergraduate degree in 3 years instead of the usual 4 years.

 As I embark on the next chapter of pursuing my Masters, I hope the next year will continue to be fulfilling and intellectually stimulating.
-I am excited to embrace new challenges, enhance my knowledge, and continue pushing myself to new heights.
+I am excited to embrace new challenges, continue to enhance my knowledge and grow as a person.

 ![E-Scolars Graduation](/assets/img/grad.jpg)
 *E-Scholars Graduation Dinner*